Skip to main content

 Locals are so passionate about both, it can be tricky to tell them apart.

-Visit the site of the world’s first parliament at Thingvellir National Park
+Visit the world’s first parliament site at Thingvellir National Park.

 Lights, camera, Iceland